What and whom to blame?

 In their 20s and 30s, people are usually not much concerned about or give attention to their health status.
 Ofcourse, when they are young, the body is stronger, high in immunity and physically fit.
 But does it actually promise absence of diseases which give no apparent symptoms in early stages like high blood pressure, high cholesterol levels, heart diseases, certain cancers or diabetes?

 The fact is being young does not guarantee a healthy you.
-Regular preventive health screening is a great tool to catch diseases in their initial stages and take preventive measures against their flare up.
+Regular preventive medical checkup is a great tool to catch diseases in their initial stages and take preventive measures against their flare up.
 Early detection helps in effective treatment and better management of the condition.